Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 ```
 ![image](https://github.com/Aroglobal1/Market-Basket-Analysis-for-E-commerce-/assets/148555924/f73f9c8f-20c7-4891-95a9-63748984584b)

 We have like 167 columns and 5 rows.
-It's observed that just few items were bought, which is why we have a lot of zeroes as shown in the table above.
+It's observed that just few items were bought, this is the reason why there are a lot of zeroes as seen in the table above.

 The final step here involves encoding all the values in the data frame to 0 and 1.
 ```python